 Q4.
 How do I get a dental appointment?

-Our dental clinic is open and operational.
 Please visit the dental clinic page for more information on appointments for adults and children.

 Q5.
 How do I get a medical appointment?